axioned/handbook/src/content/docs/Playbook/core-values.md

 ### Proactive Ownership 🏅

 Ownership is a mindset.
 It's a way of thinking and acting as if you were the owner.
-It's a way of being accountable for your actions and their consequences.
+It's a way of being accountable for your actions and the outcomes.

 ### Open Collaboration 🤜🤛